The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 100 Church Street, Harpers Ferry, WV.

-Visit the site of a beautiful church completed in 1833 that was the only church in the area not damaged during the Civil War, thanks to flying a British Union flag.
-Years later a Neo-Gothic structure was constructed on the same foundation in 1896, which remains today.
+Visit the site of a beautiful church completed in 1833.
+It was the only church in the area that wasn’t damaged during the Civil War, thanks to flying a British Union flag.

 The piazza (front patio) is the meeting location for the oldest ghost tour in America.

-You can enjoy nice views of the river valley along the walking path that passes by the church to Jefferson Rock.
+Enjoy views of the river valley along the walking path that passes by the church to Jefferson Rock.

 Hike to Jefferson Rock